Could it be OIC?

 Challenge your opioid-induced constipation

 Healthcare providers know that opioid-induced constipation is a real issue—they just might not know that you’re suffering from it.
-By letting your healthcare provider know what you're experiencing, he or she can help make sure you get the right kind of prescription medication for opioid-induced constipation.
+By letting your healthcare provider know what you're experiencing, he or she can determine if prescription medication is right for you.

 Check it off.
 Schedule an appointment with your healthcare provider.